-If you are interested in the precious metals permit process in the Town of Surfside Beach you can contact Captain Arron Miller by calling (843) 913-6345.
+If you are interested in the precious metals permit process in the Town of Surfside Beach, you can contact Captain Arron Miller by calling 843-913-6345.

-Click the link below to view the state statute for precious metals:
+View the state statute for precious metals.

 Police Department Tours & Presentations

 The Surfside Beach Police Department is committed to the goal of establishing and maintaining a transparent law enforcement agency.
-We are YOUR police department.
+We are your police department.
 There is no better way to see your police department than with a public tour.
 The department frequently hosts tours of the agency for civic groups, school groups, and other entities interested in the department or law enforcement in general.
 The department and its staff also appear at numerous speaking engagements throughout the year.

 If you are interested in a tour or a speaking appearance, please contact Captain Arron Miller at 843-913-6345.